-The aim of the World Federation for Medical Education (WFME) is to enhance the quality of medical education worldwide.
+The World Federation for Medical Education (WFME) aims to enhance the quality of medical education worldwide.

 Our current priorities include the promotion of accreditation through the WFME Recognition Programme, raising the standards for basic and postgraduate medical education and continuing professional development through the publication of expert consensus of minimum and quality standards, and maintaining the World Directory of Medical Schools.